 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the stand.

 - 3. Remove the back cover.

+- 4. Remove the graphics-card assembly.

 The following image indicates the location of the system-board shield and provides a visual representation of the removal procedure.